 “And they will go out and look upon the dead bodies of those who rebelled against me; their worm will not die, nor will their fire be quenched, and they will be loathsome to all mankind.”
 (Isaiah 66:24)

-The all-important issue is what kind of resurrection we shall experience.
+The all-important issue is the kind of resurrection we will experience.
 The righteous, obedient believers will receive crowns of life and glory.
 But the same cannot be said of those who have not served Christ.
-They shall receive what they have practiced.
+They will receive what they have practiced.

 For we must all appear before the judgment seat of Christ, that each one may receive what is due him for the things done while in the body, whether good or bad.
 (II Corinthians 5:10)

-There is an evil, destructive teaching today that all people who "accept Christ" will go to Heaven to live forever in fabulous surroundings.
+There is an evil, destructive teaching today that says, “All people who ‘accept Christ’ will go to Heaven to live forever in fabulous surroundings.”
 Such teachers do not mention the resurrection because they know nothing about it.

-The tremendous importance of the resurrection of the body is revealed by the fact that the entire chapter of the Book of First Corinthians is devoted to it.
+The tremendous importance of the resurrection of the body is revealed by the fact that almost all of I Corinthians chapter 15 is devoted to it.